andrewmcodes/andrewm.codes/src/_posts/articles/webpacker-6/2020-12-23-webpacker-6-upgrade-guide.md

 canonical_url: https://andrewm.codes/posts/webpacker-6/upgrade-guide/
 ---

+>**This page has changed since first posted**, refer to the changelog at the bottom.

-In this article, we will walkthrough how to upgrade to the latest version of [Webpacker][1], which is, at the time of writing,  `6.0.0.beta.1`.
+In this article, we will walkthrough how to upgrade to the latest version of [Webpacker][1], which is, at the time of writing,  `6.0.0.beta.2`.

 Our upgrade process will begin with updating the Webpacker libraries, then we will update our configs and templates, and end up verifying that our new setup is working.